nullrooter/LaksCastro/README.md

 ### 💻 Programming
 ```
-- I know or have a good base
+- I have a solid knowledge
 1. Javascript
 2. Typescript
 3. Dart